Joe Harding: Career

 Harding worked as a project manager in the construction industry for several years before founding Stripes Lawn Care in 2018.
 Harding was elected to the Florida House of Representatives in November 2020.
-He is a member of the House Education & Employment Committee.
+He was a member of the House Education & Employment Committee.

-In 2021, Harding introduced the controversial bill, Florida Parental Rights in Education Act, prohibiting teachers from discussing LGBT related topics in Kindergarten through 3rd grade school classrooms in Florida.
+In 2021, Harding introduced the controversial Florida Parental Rights in Education Act, prohibiting teachers from discussing LGBT related topics in Kindergarten through 3rd grade school classrooms in Florida.
 In 2022, Harding offered an amendment to the bill requiring public schools to out gay children to their parents once the schools learn that the child is not heterosexual, which was later withdrawn.
-The legislation has been opposed by the American Bar Association, Equality Florida, and President Joe Biden.
+The legislation has widely been opposed, garnering criticism from President Joe Biden, the United Nations Human Rights Council through an independent expert, and numerous human rights organizations.

 Federal indictment

 On December 7, 2022, Harding was indicted by a federal grand jury on six counts of wire fraud and money laundering related to a scheme to defraud the Small Business Administration of more than $150,000 in COVID-19-related small business loans.
-Harding was released on bond and has lost his committee assignments for the upcoming legislative term.
+Harding was released on bond and lost his committee assignments for the upcoming legislative term.
 Harding resigned on December 8, 2022.

-A trial is scheduled for January 11, 2023, in Gainesville, Florida.
+A trial was scheduled to begin on January 11, 2023, in Gainesville, Florida.
+On March 21, 2023, Harding pleaded guilty to one count of wire fraud, one count of money laundering, and one count of making false statements.
+In October 2023, he was sentenced to 4 months in federal prison, with 2 years of supervised release and a $300 fine.